6 Common Air Conditioner Smells Answered and How to Repair the Issue

-When your air conditioner is fresh and running right, you shouldn’t be smelling anything strange.
-Unusual air conditioner noises and odd smells are a hint that something is out of whack.
-If your air conditioner is old or you haven’t had a tune-up completed recently, they can be a sure sign you need professional air conditioning repair in Magnolia.
+When your air conditioner is spotless and operating right, you shouldn’t be smelling anything weird.
+Unusual air conditioner noises and strange smells are a hint that something is off.
+If your air conditioner is old or you haven’t had maintenance completed within the last year, they can be a clear sign you need professional air conditioning repair in Magnolia.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical scent, isn’t a positive sign.
+If your air conditioner smells bad when turned on, particularly a chemical scent, it isn’t a great sign.
 You may also notice your:

 • Air conditioner smells like paint thinner